Daily Schedules for Stay at Home Moms

 - Don’t lose the daily quiet time!
 Older children don’t have to nap during this time, but they need to play quietly in their rooms or in their own space.

-- Be sure to plan in your time schedule just for you.
-I plan a long soak in my giant tub once or twice per week.
-I read, play games on my iPod and even fall asleep sometimes, but it is my time to completely tune out and be responsibility free for about an hour.
+- Be sure to plan time in your time schedule just for you.
+I plan a long soak in my giant tub with my favorite essential oils once or twice per week.
+I read, play games on my iPod or Kindle and even fall asleep sometimes, but it is my time to completely tune out and be responsibility free for about an hour.
 It recharges me and I believe it is crucial to my health.

 Before I go, I’d like to share one tool with you that helped keep me sane through the years of parenting small children and one that helps me now that my kiddos are older.
 Motivated Moms has an awesome chore planner that will help you make sure that you remember all of the little things that come along with homemaking.
 Motivated Moms also has an app available now!
 Check it out!